Richarddave/uncensored-hidden-wiki/README.md

 3. Once the download is complete, locate the installation file and run it.
 4. Follow the on-screen instructions to install Tor Browser on your computer.
 5. After installation, launch Tor Browser.
+Remember to respect the laws of your jurisdiction
 ## Accessing thehiddenwiki2024.com

 1. Launch Tor Browser, and it will automatically connect to the Tor network.